Frieda-VI/Aviation/docs/pages/Api/ServerClient.md

 ## Getting RemoteObject

+The `:HasRemote` is a method than can be called on the PlayerObject to ensure that a certain RemoteObject is present or not. `HasRemote` takes the argument of the RemteObject name and returns a boolean confirming wether the RemoteObject exists or not.

 This function can be used on both the initial *PlayerObject* or the *PlayerStructure*.
 The `:GetRemote()` method takes the RemoteObject's name as argument and returns the RemoteObject.
 This code can be used by both the Server (initial runtime or random ServerScript) and the Client.

 ```lua hl_lines="2-3"